 Make the eating of Matzoh on Passover a bit more fun!
-This special edible Passover game uses broken pieces of matzoh to form a challenging puzzle that will help your little one build problem solving skills and get introduced to geometry.
+This special edible Passover game uses broken pieces of matzoh to form a challenging puzzle that will help your little one build problem solving skills and get familiar with the basics of geometry.
 Your child can help you adapt it to be as simple or complex as she wants by thinking up creations and constructions that vary from basic shapes or colors to an entire picture crafted out of matzoh.
 After she puts the puzzle together, eat this special treat and start again from scratch!

 What You Need:

 - Matzoh (at least one sheet)

 - Different colored food items that can be easily spread (optional)

 - For very young children, or Passover purists who only want to use plain Matzoh, start with a plain piece of matzoh.
 Help your child to break the matzoh into "puzzle pieces."
 These should be fairly large in size.
 Try starting with as few as four, and gradually add pieces.

 - Ask your child to count how many puzzle pieces (pieces of matzoh) there are.

 - Mix the pieces up so that she can put the pieces together.

 - Have your child puzzle the matzoh back into place by examining the shapes and edges, and then experimenting with different placements of the puzzle pieces.